skip to main content

 The bottom line

 A part of financial hygiene is monitoring your credit.
-Reviewing your credit reports from all three credit reporting agencies at least annually can help you spot errors that could be lowering your score.
-They can also alert you to potential identity theft.
+Reviewing your credit reports from all three credit reporting agencies at least annually can help you spot errors that could be lowering your score, and alert you to potential identity theft.

 California Residents, view the California Disclosures and Privacy Policy for info on what we collect about you.